Read Our Stories of Learning at the Alice Smith School

 Play: It’s the way young children learn.
 A special supplement to the Children’s Advocate, stated, “Play is the main way children learn and develop ideas about the world.
 It helps them build the skills necessary for critical thinking and leadership.
 It’s how they learn to solve problems and to feel good about their ability to learn.
 Children learn the most from play when they..read more

 Starting school is an exciting time for parents and children as they begin their learning journey with us at Alice Smith.
-Our Foundation Stage, which consists of our Pre-school and Reception classes gives your child an ideal start to their school education.
-In these classes your child will be able to settle into school, develop social skills while making new friends and be..
+Our Early Years consists of our Pre-school and Reception classes gives your child an ideal start to their school education.
+In these classes your child will be able to settle into school, develop social skills while making new friends and be guided by our..